clairesunstudio/clairesun-netlify-app-new/src/pages/project/state-budgets.md

 ##### Developer experience (DX) journey mapping

+A good developer experience and toolset enables the building of a better end-user experience.
 Meeting with technical stakeholders, listening to and understanding their needs and desires, was a necessary step that often overlooked.
 Journey mapping is a great exercise to build understanding and empathy around the process, and align and involve stakeholders so that they can help create solutions and feel invested throughout the project.
 I gathered the key stakeholders who are also the technical team in a room at the start of the project and help them visualize the existing process by writing down each step, including the tools they use, the people/organization they interact with, their expectations and their pain points, etc.

 ![](/img/budget-service-mapping.png)